kkeri/logic-interpreters/01-prop-pos/README.md

 If it helps, you can think about the interpreter as a conditional theorem prover.

-Below we introduce two premises and verify if their conjunction is a theorem, as it should be.
+Below we introduce two premises and assert that their conjunction is a theorem.

 ~~~haskell
 > a